VivianLin61/Todo-Tracker/README.md

 - Go to the client directory using `cd client` and run `npm install` again.
 - Return to the root directory using `cd ..`
 - Place your own MongoDB URI in `.env`
+- Enter a random 32 character sequence for the refresh and access token secrets in `.env`
 - Run `npm start` in the root directory.
 - View in browser at `http://localhost:8080`